Withdrawing your pension

 Usually the earliest you can take money from a Defined Contribution pension is 55 (rising to 57 from 2028).
 There are two exemptions:

 • Serious illness.
-Schemes may allow you to access your pension early if you are under 55, and have a terminal illness which means you are no longer able to work.
+Schemes may allow you to access your pension early if you are under 55, and have a serious illness which means you are no longer able to work.

 • Protected Retirement Age.
-In some careers, such as professional sports, early retirement is anticipated and the pension scheme will recognise this.
+In some careers, such as professional sports, early retirement was anticipated and pension plans set up before 6 April 2006 may recognise this.
 Membership of an occupational pension scheme since before 6 April 2006 may also confer an earlier retirement age, often age 50.

-• Can you continue adding to your pension if you’ve taken an early pension withdrawal?
+• Can you continue adding to your pension if you’ve withdrawn funds?

-Can you continue adding to your pension if you’ve taken an early pension withdrawal?
+Can you continue adding to your pension if you’ve withdrawn funds?

 • Can I take a lump sum from my pension?